Renault R.S.19

 The Renault R.S.19 is a Formula One racing car designed and constructed by the Renault F1 Team to compete during the 2019 FIA Formula One World Championship.
-The chassis was designed by Nick Chester, Chris Cooney, Martin Tolliday, Simon Virrill and Pete Machin with Marcin Budkowski overseeing the design and production of the car as executive technical director and Rémi Taffin leading the powertrain design.
+The chassis was designed by Nick Chester, Chris Cooney, Martin Tolliday, Simon Virrill, Matt Harman, Pierre Genon and Pete Machin with Marcin Budkowski overseeing the design and production of the car as executive technical director and Rémi Taffin leading the powertrain design.
 The car was driven by Nico Hülkenberg and Daniel Ricciardo.
 The car made its competitive debut at the 2019 Australian Grand Prix.

 Season notes

 For the season Renault signed Daniel Ricciardo from Red Bull, partnering Nico Hülkenberg on his third season with the team.

 A tough first part of the season for Renault saw them only scoring 39 points in the first 12 rounds; 43 less than what they did at the same point in 2018.
 This resulted them sitting 6th in the Constructors' Championship at the mid-season break.

 After Racing Point's protest against Renault's innovative brake balance adjustment system, which didn't break any rule from the technical regulations, but failed to comply with one of the rules written in the sporting regulations ("Driver must drive the car alone and unaided."), the French team was disqualified from the results.
 The system automatically changed the brake balance as the car drove around the track.
 At the end of the season, Renault finished 5th in the Constructors' Championship.